sminq/slate/source/index.html.md

 --------- | ------- | -----------
-queueId | true | Unique business queue ID. countryId | true | Unique country ID of the business.
+queueId | true | Unique business queue ID. countryId | true | Unique country ID of the business. type | false | System Only = 1 for all internal payment modes like Link and Cashless

 ## Add Split Online payment